The Urban Time Warp

 Time perception can shift with our emotions, and external factors like stimuli.
 For example, time feels different when we're engaged in an activity versus feeling anxious or bored.

-Studies suggest that Nature can slow our sense of time by altering our temporal perspective, shifting our focus to the present.
-In one study participants overestimated the duration of a walk in Nature compared to an urban one.
-A similar effect was observed for people simply viewing videos of Nature.
+Studies suggest that nature can slow our sense of time by altering our temporal perspective, shifting our focus to the present.
+In one study participants overestimated the duration of a walk in nature compared to an urban one.
+A similar effect was observed for people simply viewing videos of nature.
 People who spent just six and a half minutes in silence outdoors reported feeling more connected to the present.

-Being in Nature can also help reduce rumination and encourage a balanced view of past, present, and future.
-This growing research highlights the potential of Nature in helping us reconnect with a healthier, more expansive sense of time.
+Being in nature can also help reduce rumination and encourage a balanced view of past, present, and future.
+This growing research highlights the potential of nature in helping us reconnect with a healthier, more expansive sense of time.

 We understand the importance of integrating nature back into our cities.